tonoriesco/certificates/README.md

-# Create development certificates the easy way!
+# Create development certificate

 If you're a web developer and need to test your websites locally on HTTPs, you probably don't want to buy an SSL certificate for this.

-Instead, you want to **generate your own certificates**! 💪
+Instead, you want to **generate your own certificates**!

-However, working with the `openssl` CLI can be intimidating.
-Options are hard to remember.
-So I've put together these scripts and instructions to make my life, and yours, easier!

 ## Generate your own Certificate Authority